Duty to warn: Jane Doe v. Metropolitan Toronto (Municipality) Commissioners of Police

 In the early morning hours of August 24, 1986, a woman who lived in a second-floor apartment in Toronto was raped at knifepoint by Paul Callow, who had broken into her apartment from a balcony.
 At the time, the plaintiff was the fifth victim of similar crimes by Callow, who would become known as the "balcony rapist".
 In 1998, this woman was successful in her lawsuit against the Metropolitan Toronto Police Force for damages on the grounds that the police force had conducted a negligent investigation and failed to warn women of the risk of an attack by Callow.

 Jane Doe v.
 Royal Newfoundland Constabulary

-In December 2012, a woman, who later became a Jane Doe plaintiff, was attacked by Sofyan Boalag, an Algerian immigrant, in St. John's, Newfoundland.
+In December 2012, a woman, who later became a Jane Doe plaintiff, was attacked by Sofyan Boalag in St. John's, Newfoundland.
 This assault was the last of six assaults between September and December 2012.
 Boalag was charged with 23 criminal offences in relation to complaints from multiple victims.
 In 2016, he was convicted of multiple offenses including robbery, three counts of sexual assault with a weapon, and choking Doe until she passed out.

 In January 2016, Doe commenced a lawsuit against the Royal Newfoundland Constabulary, alleging police failed to properly warn the public that a predator was stalking young women.
 According to the statement of claim, all of the attacks took place in a similar part of the city and involved people with similar characteristics—six young women, including one girl under 16 years of age.